 This reporting year, the state again collected data directly from families regarding their understanding of their child's social-emotional strengths and needs and confidence in and ability to support their child's social-emotional development through the state's annual EI family questionnaire.
 As is done each year, the lead agency shared quantitative data and responses to open-ended items from the questionnaire with local EI programs.
-The lead agency also continued to collaborate with stakeholders in the expansion of the early childhood mental health services.
-In addition to stakeholder input related to social-emotional outcomes and development, Ohio's EI stakeholders provided integral feedback throughout the year regarding the state's new rules that will go into effect July 1, 2024 via activities at quarterly EI Advisory Council meetings, emails, and multiple work groups.
+In addition to stakeholder input related to social-emotional outcomes and development, Ohio's EI stakeholders provided integral feedback regarding the state's new rules that went into effect July 4, 2024.